emmag-raves/Capstone_Project/README.md

 This code is designed to work for **eukaryotic phytoplankton** taxonomy.
 It includes general rank suffixes (ie. -phyta for phylum), as well as specific phytoplankton taxonomy assignments that do not follow the normal taxonomic conventions.
-This script should be edited before using it on taxonomy from any other group of organisms, in order to include taxonomy assignments for that group that do not follow the normal conventions.
+This script should be edited before using it on taxonomy from any other group of organisms, in order to include taxonomy assignments for that group that do not follow the normal suffix conventions.

 A small subset of metabarcoding data from Southern Ocean Phytoplankton communities has been included in this respository for testing the script.
+It can be found [here](https://github.com/emmag-raves/Capstone_Project/blob/main/Example_Data/Example_taxa.csv).
 This data is a subset of the larger dataset that was used to construct this specific script, and is the result of matching sequences with the [SILVA database](https://www.arb-silva.de).
-The data file used can be found [here](https://github.com/emmag-raves/Capstone_Project/blob/main/Example_Data/Example_taxa.csv).

 ## Instructions for using the code:
 Example data can be found in [this folder](https://github.com/emmag-raves/Capstone_Project/tree/main/Example_Data).
 The `Example_taxa.csv` file is an example input file, and the other two files in the folder are the expected output files from this example input file.